microsoft/pxt-arcade/docs/reference/add-background-ref.md

-# Add a background image
+## Add a background image

-Personalize your game with a background image
+Personalize your game with a background image.

-## Found in the *Scene* category
+The background image will sit behind any of the other assets you add to the game.

+### Background Image Details

+The Arcade screen is 160px wide and 120px tall.
+In general, if you want a background image that takes up the whole screen, you'll want it to be 160 x 120.

+### Example Code

 ```blocks
 scene.setBackgroundImage(img`